powsybl/pypowsybl-jupyter/docs/user_guide/network_explorer.md

 A 'depth' slider controls the size of the sub network.

 Selecting a VL's node (through SHIFT+CLICK) will activate the SLD panel on the corresponding voltage level.
+Please note that this feature is working with versions of PyPowSyBl equal or greater than v1.8.1.

 ## Single Line tab